WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Conference on World Tensions**: 1 hour program, produced by WTTW and initially distributed by NET in 1961.
 It was originally shot on videotape.<br />
 **Conflict with Canada**: 30 minute program, produced by NET and initially distributed by NET in 1964. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
 **Confrontation**: 90 minute program, produced by WQED and initially distributed by NET in 1969.
 It was originally shot in color. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
-**Confronted**: 1 hour program, produced by WGBH and initially distributed by NET in 1963.
+**Confronted**: 1 hour program, produced by GBH and initially distributed by NET in 1963.
 It was originally shot on film.<br />
 **Congress 1967**: 90 minute program.<br />
 **Congress and Ethics**: 1 hour program, produced by NET and initially distributed by NET in 1966. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
 **Congress of Strings 1963**: 90 minute program, produced by WMSB and initially distributed by NET in 1963.
 It was originally shot on videotape. *Aired as an episode of [Music Strip](/about-the-american-archive/projects/net-catalog/series/music-strip).*<br/>